 - People were supported by staff who understood their food and drink needs and preferences.
-A relative told us, "The carers prepare breakfast and lunch. [person's name] doesn't eat well.
-They gently persuade and have taken advice on board." - Care plans reflected the support the person needed to eat and drink. - Staff had received training in how to support people with eating and drinking.
+People and relatives told us staff provided support where necessary. - Care plans reflected the support the person needed to eat and drink. - Staff had received training in how to support people with eating and drinking.